HousewareHQ/frontend-engineering-octernship/README.md

 # 🚀Live Demo:

- - I deployed the project on Google Firebase.  you can manually open the browser and type URL  https://duplicate-char-remover-8b327.web.app .
+ - I deployed the project on Google Firebase.
-- Or , Else simply click this link : https://duplicate-char-remover-8b327.web.app 👈 to see my React project.
+-  simply click this link : https://duplicate-char-remover-8b327.web.app 👈 to see my React project.

-# Instructions to run this project locally
+# 👉 Instructions to run this project locally

-<h3> Step:1.Clone the repository </h3>
+<h3> Step:1.Clone the repository by running the following command  </h3>

 ```
 git clone https://github.com/amaranand360/frontend-engineering-octernship.git

 ```

-<h3>Step:2.Navigate to the app directory </h3>
+<h3>Step:2.Navigate to the project directory by running the following command  </h3>

 ```
 cd app

 ```
-<h3>Step:3.Install dependencies </h3>
+<h3>Step:3.Install  React app's Dependencies </h3>

 ```
 npm install

 ```

-<h3>Step:4.Start the app locally </h3>
+<h3>Step:4.To start the React app in your default browser by running the following command </h3>

 ```
 npm start